adesai47/c0524-code-solutions/typescript-modal/typescript-modal-quiz-notes.md

 - What is the `<dialog>` element used for?

+it is used to create pop-up windows or modal windows on a webpage

 - How do you display a modal dialog?

+showModal()

 - How do you hide a modal dialog?

+close()

 - What is the difference between the `showModal` & `show` methods?

+showModal blocks interaction with the rest of the page while the show method doesn't block interaction with the webpage and continues the normal flow.

 ## Notes